 Natural History: Spiny Softshells feed primarily on aquatic insects and fish but will also eat snails, mollusks, amphibians, vegetation, and carrion.
 These turtles spend a large amount of time basking on sandbars, muddy banks, or woody debris.
 Turtles overwinter in the sand or mud substrates of the habitats they are found in.
 Individuals breed in the early spring.
 As males attempt courting, unreceptive females will respond by biting the carapace of males.
 Nests are dug on sandbars or river shorelines with little to no vegetation.
 Females typically lay 12–18 eggs in June that will hatch in August.
 Eggs are white, leathery, and spherical in shape.
 Sex of hatching turtles is determined genetically, rather than by temperature.
 Males reach sexual maturity in four years while females take up to seven years.

-Species Distribution: This species has an extensive range thought much of the central and eastern United States.
+Species Distribution: This species has an extensive range throughout much of the central and eastern United States.
 Spiny Softshells can be found from the Great Lakes Region south to the Gulf of Mexico, west to the Rocky Mountains and Texas, with scattered populations in New Mexico, Arizona, and California.

 South Dakota Distribution: This species occurs along the Missouri River and other large rivers, including the Belle Fourche, Big Sioux, Cheyenne, James, Keya Paha, Minnesota, Vermillion, Whetstone, and White rivers.
 The Spiny Softshell appears to be less abundant along the Missouri River than the Smooth Softshell.
 Verifiable records of Spiny Softshells are needed to better understand the distribution of this species in South Dakota.